Middle School - Sixth Through Eighth Grade

 San Carlos Middle School Structure

 Our Middle School program is departmentalized and is based on an eight-period schedule.
-Students begin the day in their homeroom class to check-in, receive grade level announcements and address logistics of the day.
+Students begin the day in their homeroom class to check in, receive grade level announcements, and address logistics of the day.
 Following homeroom, students attend classes in their grade-level groups.
-Spanish, Literature, Language Arts, Science, and Religion are taught in full-class groups.
-Beginning in 7th Grade, Math classes are divided into two groups per grade level in order to allow for acceleration opportunities for students demonstrating readiness for an increased pace in Math instruction.
-To accommodate the smaller class sizes for Math, Social Studies, Art, and Technology are all divided into half-class groups.
+Spanish, Literature, Social Studies, Science, and Religion are taught in full-class groups.
+Math, ELA:Writing, Art, and Technology are all divided into half-class groups to provide more individualized instruction.
+Math and Writing classes are divided within the grade level to allow for acceleration opportunities for students demonstrating readiness for an increased pace for instruction.

 The majority of our students continue their education at a number of private high schools in our area.
 Many of our graduates go on to attend Catholic high schools in our Diocese including Palma High School, Notre Dame High School, St. Francis High School, and Santa Catalina Upper School.
-Others attend local private high schools including York School, Robert Louis Stevenson High School, Monte Vista Christian High School, Trinity Christian High School, and the MAOS Program at Monterey High School.
+Others attend local private and public high schools including York School, Stevenson High School, Monte Vista Christian High School, Trinity Christian High School, and the MAOS, Art Academy, SPARK, and ASB Programs at Monterey High School.